-This article is from the October 13, 2021, issue of Flip the Script, a weekly newsletter moving you from climate stress to clean energy action.
-Sign up here to get it in your inbox (and share the link with a friend).
+This article was first published in an October 2021 issue of Flip the Script, a weekly newsletter moving you from climate stress to clean energy action.
+Sign up here to get it in your inbox.

 By now, it’s abundantly clear that we need to transition to a clean energy system at “wartime mobilization” speed.
-But a few key things are preventing us from getting there faster, and here’s one of the worst offenders: continued massive subsidies for fossil fuels.
-U.S. taxpayers spend tens of billions of dollars a year subsidizing new fossil fuel exploration, production, and consumption, which directly affects how much oil, natural gas, and coal gets produced—and how much clean energy doesn’t.
+By now, it’s abundantly clear that we need to transition to a clean energy future as fast as possible.
+Continued massive subsidies for fossil fuels is a primary offender for this delay.
+U.S. taxpayers spend tens of billions of dollars a year subsidizing new fossil fuel exploration, production, and consumption, which directly affects how much oil, gas, and coal gets produced—and how much clean energy doesn’t.

 Despite what the coal, oil, and gas industries (and their entourage of politicians) would have us think, most of us would be shocked at how much we prop up fossil fuels versus renewables.
 The playing field isn’t even close to level.
 Here’s a breakdown of some numbers of which every American citizen should be aware.

 First, let’s consider just the direct subsidies for fossil fuel production—money that flows directly from the government to fossil fuel companies to support activities like exploration, extraction, and development.
 A conservative estimate from Oil Change International puts the U.S. total at around $20.5 billion annually, including $14.7 billion in federal subsidies and $5.8 billion in state-level incentives.
 A whopping 80 percent of this goes to oil and gas (with the rest supporting coal), and most of the subsidies are in the form of tax deductions and exemptions and other “obscure tax loopholes and accounting tricks” that result in massive avoided costs for fossil fuel producers.